-In order to carry out a correct dissemination of the project and inform about the news, progress and results, as well as interesting data and figures related to RURALIZATION, the social networks associated with the project will be extensively used.
+In order to carry out a correct dissemination of the project and inform about the news, progress and results, as well as interesting data and figures related to RURALIZATION, the social networks associated with the project are extensively used.

-To achieve this goal, accounts associated with the project have been created since the very beginning of the project.
-Different social networks will be used since different communication objectives can be accomplished through each specific network:
+To achieve this goal, accounts associated with the project were created since the very beginning of the project.
+Different social networks are used since different communication objectives can be accomplished through each specific network:

-• The YouTube platform will be used to present audio-visual content related to the project.
-Both the videos that are part of the tasks associated with WP2, as well as interviews with farmers, NGOs, local authorities, etc., will be uploaded to this platform.
+• The YouTube platform is used to present audiovisual content related to the project.
+Both the videos that are part of the tasks associated with WP2, as well as interviews with farmers, NGOs, local authorities, etc., are and will be uploaded to this platform.